davidgaster/cse190d-tests/README.md

 # cse190d-tests

-CSE190D Test Suite fo Buffer Manager
+CSE190D Test Suite for Buffer Manager

 Clone this directory and cp the files into your BadgerDB src directory